 Who is making all that noise?
 Can it be a lonely little bird?

-Stanley the sparrow wants to be famous and have friends, but doesn’t know how.
+In The Adventures of a Sparrow Named Stanley (April, 2016), we meet a young sparrow wants to be famous and have friends, but doesn’t know how.
 A wise gray owl eventually gives Stanley the advice he needs.

 In these seventeen stories and monologues, Wobig introduces us to grieving widows and questioning nuns, daughters intent on saving their mothers and mothers unsure how to save their children, each of whom faces the question we all must ultimately ask: how to save ourselves.
 Her characters and their experiences will live in the minds and hearts of readers long after the last page is turned.

-In her bold debut collection of poems, Yvonne Stephens writes about nature, loss, change, hope, motherhood, and family with honesty, courage, sensitivity, and moments of keen existential humor.
+In her bold debut collection of poems, The Salt Before It Shakes (December, 2017), Yvonne Stephens writes about nature, loss, change, hope, motherhood, and family with honesty, courage, sensitivity, and moments of keen existential humor.

 Stephens’ poetry offers a welcome respite from and insight into what it means to live well and with authenticity in the 21st century.